xkollar/xkollar.github.io/data/posts/2017-01-16-minuet-and-stuff.markdown

 Another interesting thing is fingering.
 One might be inclined to think that there is some canonical fingering, probably backed by a model of hands and instrument or something… yet as it turns out, there is not.
 It is usually up to editor to decide this.
-And then interpret can find out that he does not like it and not use it at all.
+And then the interpreter can find out that he does not like it and not use it at all.

 To make things even more confusing, sometimes editor might use less natural